Amiga: Later models

 Beginning in 1990, the Amiga overlapped with the European release of the 16-bit Mega Drive, then the Super NES in 1992.
 Commodore UK's Kelly Sumner did not see Sega or Nintendo as competitors, but instead credited their marketing campaigns which spent over or for promoting video games as a whole and thus helping to boost Amiga sales.
 Some games were released for both 16-bit consoles and the Amiga, such as Chuck Rock and Zool.

+Sales figures

+Exact numbers on sold Amiga machines are hard to find.
+Official business reports by Commodore seldom disclose units shipped.
+The June 1993 edition of Amiga Format magazine indicated a total of 4,850,000 Amigas were sold.
+A May 1995 article in The Wall Street Journal reported a total of approximately 5,000,000 Amigas were sold by the end of its lifespan.
+An investigation launched by YouTuber Stuart Brown estimates the total number of units sold as 4,910,000 machines over its lifetime.